zowe/community/Docs/Meeting Minutes and Recordings/20190213/Meeting Minutes.md

 ## Agenda

 ### Welcome and thank you!
 - Welcome Alyson and Jason!
-Brief introduction.
 - Thank you all for the great work in getting 1.0.0 out!

 ### Next checkpoint